Leiden Academic Centre for Drug Research

 Our second line of research is translational in nature.
 This means we aim at the optimisation of the transition from preclinical research towards the stages of pharmacological interventions within the body.
 Specifically, we are working on innovative bio-pharmaceutical concepts to intervene in auto-immune-like disorders, using biologics such as vaccines and therapeutic proteins.

 Also, this requires our focus on developing better techniques and methods for predicting the efficacy and drug safety.
 To achieve this, we develop quantitative systems biology models of health and disease states.
 And in this line, develop advanced in-vitro 3D co-cultures, including organ-on-a chip systems.

 Most medical treatments have been designed for the "average patient", often resulting in a "one-size-fits-all" approach.
 However, it has become increasingly clear that a much more effective approach is required that takes into account the differences between individuals, their genes, environments, lifestyles, all of which also influences their individual responses to treatment.

 This calls for a systems-level understanding of diseases, their onset and progressions, aimed at predicting the modulation of disease networks by drugs in cells, organs, and the body as a whole.
 We will therefore develop computational systems pharmacology methods, which will enable us to take into account complex disturbances in biochemical and signalling networks.

 In addition, we are devising experimental methods to acquire omics (e.g. transcriptomics and especially metabolomics) and imaging data at different levels (in-vitro/organ-on-a-chip, in-vivo and human).

-Read more on how our Research along these main lines is organised in our three clusters: BioTherapeutics, Drug Discovery & Safety, and Systems Pharmacology >
+Read more on how our Research along these main lines is organised in our three clusters: BioTherapeutics, Drug Discovery & Safety, and Systems Biomedicine and Pharmacology >